 Postal rates went up in January, 2014.
 If you have envelopes on file with the W8 Incoming Bureau, be sure to verify the postage on the envelopes or the postage credit that you have with the bureau.
 This can be done by sending me an email and I will respond with the information.
 If you want to send additional postage or, as I prefer, a postage credit of several dollars, it can be mailed to me directly at my QRZ address or sent to the W8 bureau address.

 I really prefer not having boxes of envelopes stored in the shack.
 If you are an active ham, please consider sending a cash amount to the bureau letter manager and let me handle the envelopes and postal amounts to maximize your mailings.
+Cash is not subject to rate increases and it is easier to store.

 For additional information on the ARRL QSL Bureau, visit arrl.org and look under On The Air/QSL Service/Incoming QSL Service.